 The working archive · since 1999

 From AltaVista keyword density to LLM citation behaviour.
 The full archive of published research, in reverse chronological order.
-The work itself is the point.
+Two pieces a week — one field note, one working paper.
+How this site is written →

 Published essays